 If I Have My Piano Tuned Regularly, Why Do I Need To Have It Regulated?

 While tuning corrects the pitch and harmony of your piano, it is only one element of a complete maintenance program. regulation attends to the touch and consistent responsiveness of your piano’s action, all essential to making each performance enjoyable.
 In addition, regulation ensures that your piano is capable of producing a wide dynamic range, a critical factor, particularly in pianissimo passages.

 Only you and your technician should decide how frequently your piano needs regulation.

 This is dependent upon the amount of use, exposure to climatic changes, and the quality, age, and condition of the piano.
 New pianos may require regulation in their first year, because settling and compacting of parts sometimes necessitates adjustment.
-Some manufacturers decrease costs by not going over the regulation and Voicing Or Toning processes in the factory as much as needed.
+Some manufacturers decrease costs by not going over the regulation and Voicing Or Tuning processes in the factory as much as needed.
 Reputable retailers sometimes do the necessary regulation prior to selling, but others do not.
 Pianos that are used for performance purposes may require regulation before use, due to the high demands placed on them.

 How Would I Know That My Piano Needs Regulation?

 If your piano displays a lack of sensitivity, or a decreased dynamic range;

 if you notice that the keys are not level, some higher or lower than the rest;